KZDKM/Hyprspace/README.md

 - `plugin:overview:dragAlpha` overrides the alpha of window when dragged in overview (0 - 1, 0 = transparent, 1 = opaque)
 #### Layout
 - `plugin:overview:panelHeight`
+- `plugin:overview:onBottom` whether if panel should be on bottom instead of top
 - `plugin:overview:workspaceMargin` spacing of workspaces with eachother and the edge of the panel
 - `plugin:overview:reservedArea` padding on top of the panel, for Macbook camera notch
 - `plugin:overview:workspaceBorderSize`